psyai-net/CVCUDA_FaceStoreHelper-release/README.md

 python serial_pipeline.py --input_path = your_video_path
 ```

-4. The program will save the images with extracted faces in the specified path and draw the restored faces on the original images.
+4. The program will save `./outlip.mp4` , your video will be enhanced by codeformer, only for face area.

 ## Contribution